rickhull/hello-nix/README.md

   costly unnecessary rebuilds.

-Christine's workflow works with any Nix install, whereas we'll be running on Nixos.
+Christine's workflow works with any Nix install, whereas we'll be running on NixOS, using the power of Nix to maintain system state.

 ## Install system tools

-Let's use NixOS packages for direnv, niv, and lorri, installed at the system level.
+Use NixOS packages for direnv, niv, and lorri, installed at the system level.
 Edit `/etc/nixos/configuration.nix`: